 We are an Intensive Outpatient (IOP) program geared towards aiding teenagers as well as young adults and their families through the mental health and substance abuse recovery process.
 We strive to assist our teenage and young adult clientele in developing an understanding and desire for a healthier lifestyle - free from drugs, alcohol, and self-destructive behaviors.

 FAIR also offers a unique service to our patients, family members and the outside community, called neurofeedback.
 Neurofeedback is a type of biofeedback which measures brain waves and then trains the brain to function "in the zone," or at an optimal level to allow for increased focus and cognitive emotional control.
 Research shows that neurofeedback improves symptoms related to ADHD, depression, anxiety, PTSD, and substance use disorders, to name a few.
 The system we have chosen, BrainPaint, automates a 2005 UCLA study which showed the effectiveness of neurofeedback for improving abstinence rates one year following treatment and improves the odds of long term recovery by 77%!

 In order to receive services at our facility, an evaluation is needed to determine if our program will fit your needs.
-Please visit our research pages to learn more about teenage substance abuse or the About FAIR page to schedule an evaluation.
 Visit the FAIR Program pages to learn more about our various educational and treatment programs.